byui-cit/wdd131/src/prove/blog-1.md

 > - Link reference to your CSS file.
 > - Script Element linking to a Javascript file (When using Javascript)

-> When thinking about semantics, you should think in terms of the parts of the page ie: lists, paragraphs, headlines, headers, footers, etc. For example the navigation is made up of a list of links right?
+> When thinking about semantics, you should think in terms of the parts of the page: lists, paragraphs, headlines, headers, footers, etc. For example the navigation is made up of a list of links right?
 So it would make sense to use the HTML element that matches (`<li>`)

 >Also keep in mind the accessibility of your page when choosing your elements.
 For example what should you use for the article date?
 Visually the date is larger than the surrounding text which makes it stand out.
 How can we do something similar for a person using a screen reader?</p>